 The term Diversity & Inclusion encompasses a broad array of responsibilities, including but not limited to race, ethnicity, gender, gender identity, sexual orientation and many other human differences.
 The movement will never lose importance, but ethnic minority matters are often unreported.
 However, a growing talent pool signifies important change.

-With three in four London students expected to be from ethnic minorities by 2030 and one third of the UK population expected to be an ethnic minority by 2050.
+With three in four London students are expected to be from ethnic minorities by 2030 and one-third of the UK population is expected to be an ethnic minority by 2050.
 The talent pool is broadening and firms which take the impetuses to build an ethnically inclusive culture will benefit most.

 Unfortunately, at present, current ethnic inclusion is not entirely ‘inclusive’ enough.
 The term ‘pale, stale and male’ has never been more appropriate.